synthotec/synthotec.github.io/Documentation/SynthoTec-4D/Forms/BOM.md

 📊 **Overview:** 10 Objects | 4 Types | 2 Pages | 17 Events | 8 Object Methods

+## 📝 Description

+🗨️ The main form used to generate and maintain the bill of materials data

 ## ℹ️ Form Information

 | Property | Value |